AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 the value 1.0 is composed by a fraction of 0.5 and a machine exponent of one.
 In other words, 0.5 x 2\ :sup:`1` = 1.0.
 For the value 0.25, we get a fraction
 of 0.5 and a machine exponent of -1, which makes 0.5 x 2\ :sup:`-1` = 0.25.
-We can use the :ada:`'Compose` attribute to perform this calculation.
+We can use the :ada:`Compose` attribute to perform this calculation.
 For example, :ada:`Float'Compose (0.5, -1) = 0.25`.

 Note that :ada:`Fraction` is always between 0.5 and 0.999999 (i.e < 1.0),
 except for denormalized numbers, where it can be < 0.5.

-Attribute: :ada:`'Scaling`
+Attribute: :ada:`Scaling`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-:ada:`'Scaling` is an attribute that scales a floating-point value based on the machine radix and a machine exponent passed to the function.
+:ada:`Scaling` is an attribute that scales a floating-point value based on the machine radix and a machine exponent passed to the function.
 For example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Numerics.Floating_Point_Types.Scaling